stevelatif/aya_discovery/xdp_pass/README.md

     8 directories, 13 files

-Look at the file: <xdp-pass/xdp-pass-ebpf/src/main.rs>
+Look at the file: <xdp-pass/xdp-pass-ebpf/src/main.rs> and modify so it looks like:

     #![no_std]
     #![no_main]